-Instructions for using the inhaler are available in the table (table 1).
+Instructions for using the inhaler are available in the table (table 1 and table 2).

 Cleaning the MDI — HFA inhalers must be cleaned on a regular basis to prevent medication build up and blockages.
 Most manufacturers recommend cleaning the mouthpiece at least once per week.
 To clean:

 ●Remove the medication canister and cap from the mouthpiece.
 Do not wash the canister or immerse it in water.

 ●Run warm tap water through the top and bottom of the plastic mouthpiece for 30 to 60 seconds.